maklas/MNet-2/readme.md

 socket.send(new EntityUpdate(id, x, y)); // sends data in order and reliably socket.sendUnreliable(new EntityUpdate(id, x, y)) // sends data unreliably and unordered.
 ```

+## Testing
+When you need to test your game for high ping or packet loss sustainability, you can use
+different implementations of `UDPSocket`.

+`JavaUDPSocket` - Is java's implementation for udp.
+You need this as a base for all your connections.
+`HighPingUDPSocket` - Allows testing increased ping
+`PacketLossUDPSocket` - Allows testing additional packet loss
+`TraficCounterUDPSocket` - Allows profiling network data usage.